 Determine the iron content of the solution prepared for testing purposes (5) by atomic absorption spectrophotometry according to the method described in Chapter II.
+The iron content should be less than or equal to 10 mg/kg.

 Determine the lead content of the solution prepared for testing purposes (5) according to the method described in Chapter II.
 The lead content should be less than 2 mg/kg.